 However, there are times when teams have simply got it very wrong when it comes to putting the entire lot together, and the end result is quite the eyesore.

-Without wishing to be accused of sexism, there is generally good reason that there are few pink cars in Formula 1.
-It’s quite simple: the outcome is generally a very ugly Formula 1 livery.
+Without wishing to be accused of sexism, there is generally good reason that there are few pink cars in Formula 1 and why Force India’s new paint scheme is so unusual.
+It’s quite simple: the outcome is historically a very ugly Formula 1 livery.

 Pink was just a minor feature on the Onyx ORE1 in its debut season, 1989, but when combined with a whole lot of purple, it’s quite a messy look.
 However, its lead driver Stefan Johansson may be able to rightfully claim that he is the only driver to grace a Formula 1 podium in partly pink overalls, after a flukish third place at that year’s Portuguese Grand Prix.